benjoquilario/benjoquilario/README.md

 I am Second year Student at AMA College University pursuing Bachelor of Science and Information Technology.
 I love coding, solving problems and communicating with others people.
 I enjoy being challenged and love working on projects that require working out of my comfort zone and skill set.

-- 🌱 I’m currently learning more about ReactJS, JavaScript, Tailwincss and A11y 🤣
+- 🌱 I’m currently learning more about TypeScript, NextJS, Tailwincss and A11y 🤣
 - 👨‍💻 2022 Goals: Contribute more to Open Source projects
 - 🤝 I'm a big fan of [Frontend Mentor](https://www.frontendmentor.io).
 Love working on their challenges and giving feedback to others.
 - 📫 How to reach me **benjoquilario@gmail.com**